stacktoheap/stacktoheap.github.io/_posts/2012-11-11-testing-extension-methods-with-microsoft-fakes.markdown

 date: 2012-11-11 21:55
 comments: true
 categories: [unit testing, fakes, shims, nunit, moq]
+excerpt: "With right dosage of proper design, decoupling objects, dependency injection and simplicity, you can write testable code without requiring sophisticated tools."
 ---

 Testing static methods, or to be more specific, extensions methods is imposssible with the standard mocking frameworks like Moq ( which I prefer ) and RhinoMocks.
 There do exist more sophisticated frameworks like TypeMock and JustMock which can do the job for you.
 I have been pretty contended with the simplicity of Moq.
 Also, when you want to mock static methods or do some other magic, many a times, it means that there is something wrong with the design.
 With right dosage of proper design, decoupling objects, dependency injection and simplicity, you can write testable code without requiring sophisticated tools.